kamranbekirovyz/versionarte/README.md

 ```

 Optional parameters:
 - `keyName`: key name for the Firebase Remote Config to fetch.
 By default, it's set to "versionarte".
-Specify if you upload the [configuration JSON](#-configuration-json) using a different key name.
+Specify if you upload the <a href="https://github.com/kamranbekirovyz/versionarte?tab=readme-ov-file#%EF%B8%8F-configuration-json">Configuration JSON</a> using a different key name.
 - `initializeInternally`: if your project already initializes and configures Firebase Remote Config, set this to `false`.
 By default, it's set to `true`.
 - `remoteConfigSettings`: settings for Firebase Remote Config if `initializeInternally` set to true.
 By default, `fetchTimeout` and `minimumFetchInterval` are set to `10 seconds`.

 ### 2. Using RESTful API

 The `RestfulVersionarteProvider` fetches versioning and availability information by sending HTTP GET request to the specified URL with optional headers.
-The response body should be a JSON string that follows the [configuration JSON](#-configuration-json) format.
+The response body should be a JSON string that follows the <a href="https://github.com/kamranbekirovyz/versionarte?tab=readme-ov-file#%EF%B8%8F-configuration-json">Configuration JSON</a> format.

 Example: